 SUIT LAPEL TYPES | SHAWL LAPEL VS PEAK LAPEL VS NOTCH LAPEL

 Lapels are one of the most important elements of men formal attire but most men fail to give this proper attention and don’t really know which kind of lapel will best complement their suit looks.
-If you don’t know what a lapel is then keep reading as we are going to discuss each lapel types shortly.
-Traditionally, there are three jacket lapel styles which are the Shawl Lapel, Peak Lapel and Notch Lapel.
+If you don’t know what a lapel is, you should keep reading as we are going to discuss each lapel types shortly.
+Traditionally, there are three jacket lapel styles which are the Shawl Lapel, Peak Lapel, and Notch Lapel.

 1. Shawl Lapel Tuxedo

 The shawl lapel collar which is also well known as dinner or roll collar, first introduced in Victoria smoking jacket.
 It is a more formal option than other two (peak and notch lapel), this is the reason you’ll see a shawl lapel suit quite rarely.

 The shape of this lapel is completely rounded without any points and notches, it starts from your collar and go smoothly till the button of your jacket through the covering and making the classic V shape.

 The Shawl collar tuxedo is usually worn in formal events including Prom, wedding, cruise and in Black tie events.
 Shawl lapel adds a good interest in your personality and changes your look from an average dressed guy to a dapper secret agent.

 Shawl lapels are highly recommendable for Dinner Suits.
 If you are considering buying a formal suit, such as an everyday suit (not tuxedo) then a shawl collar style should be avoided.